shunliz/AWS-certificate/aws-netquiz3.md

 3. It will return an error saying that the object was not found
 4. **It may return either “color=red” or “color=white” i.e. any of the value**
    \(Eventual Consistency\)

+**Question 7**

+A user has not enabled versioning on an S3 bucket.
+What will be the version ID of the object inside that bucket?

+1. 0
+2. There will be no version attached
+3. **Null**
+4. Blank

+**Question 8**

+Which set of Amazon S3 features helps to prevent and recover from accidental data loss?

+1. Object lifecycle and service access logging
+2. **Object versioning and Multi-factor authentication**
+3. Access controls and server-side encryption
+4. Website hosting and Amazon S3 policies

+**Question 9**

+If an object is stored in the Standard S3 storage class and you want to move it to Glacier, what must you do in order to properly migrate it?

+1. Change the storage class directly on the object.
+2. Delete the object and re-upload it, selecting Glacier as the storage class.
+3. None of the above.
+4. **Create a lifecycle policy that will migrate it after a minimum of 30 days.**
+   \(Any object uploaded to S3 must first be placed into either the Standard, Reduced Redundancy, or Infrequent Access storage class.
+Once in S3 the only way to move the object to glacier is through a lifecycle policy\)